e-dong/space-war-rl/blog/05-ship-collisions/README.md

-_This is my blog part 3 of 3 for the v0.4 release of Space War RL!
-This concludes the simulation updates for now.
-My future development and posts will transition more into Reinforcement Learning_
+_This marks the final installment of my blog series covering the v0.4 release of Space War RL!
+With these simulation updates concluded, my focus will shift towards Reinforcement Learning in future posts._

 <hr>

+## Collision Resolution Process

-The general process is to first detect when the ship collides with another ship and to adjust their velocities.
+The general process is to first detect when the ship collides with another ship and to adjust their velocities accordingly.

-My first thought is to swap their velocities.
+Initially, I attempted to resolve collisions by swapping the velocities of the colliding ships:

 ```python
 self_vel_x, self_vel_y = self.vel